 Unsharing does not invalidate existing credentials.
 Unsharing only means that from this point onward the user will not be able to find the credentials after having signed in.
 For example, if the user has written a script using previously shared robot credentials, that script will still be working even after unsharing them to that user.

-There are two sets of credentials for each Robot, both of which are also visible to any member that the robot has been shared to.
+There are two sets of credentials for each Robot, both of which are also visible (once) to any member that the robot has been shared to.

 OAuth1 is still supported by ProjectPlace.
 But it is no longer the recommended way to use a robot.